 When Should You Replace Your Furnace?

-If any of the following conditions apply to your furnace, it’s time to call us about a replacement:
+If you experience any of the following, it might be time to call us about a replacement furnace:

-• You’re spending more time and money on furnace repairs (new systems offset their costs by saving you money on maintenance).
+- It seems like you’re spending more time and money on furnace repairs (new systems offset their costs by saving you money on maintenance)

-• Unexpected breakdowns are inconvenient—for example, it can be extremely uncomfortable if your furnace dies suddenly in the middle of winter, leaving your home without heat.
+- Unexpected breakdowns can be inconvenient—for example, it can be extremely uncomfortable if your furnace dies suddenly in the middle of winter, leaving your home without heat.

-• Replacing your furnace earlier lowers your energy bills sooner and saves you more money in the long run.
+- Replacing your furnace earlier lowers your energy bills sooner and helps you save more money in the long run.

-• Planning ahead to replace your furnace before it dies gives you more time to research replacement options and save up for a new unit if necessary.
+- Planning ahead to replace your furnace before it dies gives you control in the decision-making process, as well as ample time to research replacement options and save up for a new unit if necessary.

 Different Types of Furnaces & How Long They Last